What is the North Carolina Missions of Mercy?

 Can you explain the process for receiving partials?

 Lab Process: We do not create dentures.
-Our lab volunteers can only create partials for front teeth.
+Our lab volunteers can only create partials to replace front teeth.
 This is a two-day process.
 You must attend Friday morning to be screened through Triage and Radiology; if it is possible to create a partial to meet your needs, our lab volunteers and volunteer dentists will take impressions to then create your partial.
 You will return early Saturday to have the partial fitted and extractions performed if necessary.
-Please understand that supplies are limited and the lab can only take a limited number of cases at each clinic.
+Please understand that supplies are limited and the lab can only take a limited number of cases.
+(Approximately 200)